 One result of these inaccurate comparisons is the perception that top performers reduce opportunity for others.
-Indeed, researchers discovered that when top performers believed to be a threat to the success of lower performing team members, they will be given the cold shoulder, be undermined, criticized, and isolated from the team.
-However, and not surprisingly, research reveals that when top performers are believed to improve the success of the team, they are liked by their coworkers.
+Indeed, researchers discovered that when top performers are believed to be a threat to the success of lower performing team members, they are frequently undermined, criticized, and isolated.
+However, and not surprisingly, research reveals that when top performers are believed to improve the success of the team, they are embraced by coworkers.

-One of the most surprising research findings is a paradox: Teams with higher levels of cooperation and who spent more time working together to accomplish tasks were more likely to exclude top performers.
+One of the most surprising research findings is a paradox: teams with higher levels of cooperation that spent more time working together to accomplish tasks were more likely to exclude top performers.
 That’s because the top performers were seen as consuming valuable group resources and jeopardizing the success of the group as a whole.
-Everything would be fine if top performers were not numb to this dynamic, but they are not; instead, they are keenly aware that they are on their own.
+Further, strong performers were aware of this exclusion.

 How Can You Retain Top Performers in a Cooperative Team-Driven Environment?

-While providing competitive compensation, opportunities for growth, and challenging work are all traditional valuable resources in the battle to retain top performers , leaders may have overlooked the importance of coworkers and teams in the retention equation.
+While providing competitive compensation, opportunities for growth, and challenging work are all traditional valuable resources in the battle to retain top performers, leaders may overlook the importance of coworkers and teams in the retention equation.
 Even if leadership provides exceptional support and appreciation, top performers will still leave if coworkers create an environment of indifference – or even hostility.

 What seems apparent is that we do not fully understand the potential ‘dark side’ of positive values such as teamwork and cooperation.
 Collaboration, compromise, and support are all part of teamwork – but may or may not be aligned with your company’s ability to become best-in-class and retain the best performers in your industry.
 Teamwork is often viewed as a source of motivation – but could it sometimes mean compromising on achievement?